Judy Kennedy: Mayoralty of Newburgh, New York

 Kennedy ran for Mayor of Newburgh in 2011 after she was outraged by a 71% tax rate increase.
 She started a grassroots group whose members collected signatures for a petition to be delivered to state legislators in Albany, New York.
-She replaced Nicholas J. Valentine, a Republican.
-Kennedy was sworn-in on January 1, 2012.
+She defeated mayor Nicholas J. Valentine, a Republican, in the general election.
+Kennedy was sworn in on January 1, 2012.
 Her platform included expanding the tax base to reduce everyone's taxes, increasing living-wage jobs and reforming government to make it more data-driven and focused on measurable outcomes.

 Kennedy worked to change Newburgh's reputation as one of the most dangerous places to live in the United States, with focusing on reducing crime, bringing in business and revitalizing neighborhoods.
 She began her first term by announcing the formation of Community Action Teams with the goal of tackling issues ranging from beautification and job creation to public safety and a citywide arts and heritage festival.
 Three months into her first term, Kennedy oversaw the police shooting of Michael Lembhard which resulted in protests that included clashes between protesters and police.
 One of her main critics at that time, activist Omari Shakur, supported Kennedy's 2015 re-election campaign.

 Kennedy won a second term in 2015 as the nominee of the Independence Party after beating Councilman Jonathan Jacobson (who had defeated her in a Democratic primary) in the general election.

 In May 2016, Kennedy was diagnosed with ovarian cancer, but continued her council work.
 In April 2017, a celebration of her life was held in Newburgh with dozens of residents attending to honor her.
 Kennedy went to Mexico that month for treatment.

 In a March 2018 interview, Kennedy reflected on her future aspirations for Newburgh remarking that her greatest hope is that "people lay down their sharp tongues and their weapons and decide to work together".
 She also criticized New York state for not providing money to Newburgh and remarking that "it is a slow progress.
 We don't have any money.
 We've been a cash-strapped city forever", however, she remained optimistic in the city's crime improvement.

 In the aftermath of her death, a special election was originally discussed which would have been held in November 2018 to determine her successor to the mayoral office.
 However, in May 2018, the city council appointed councilman Torrance Harvey as Kennedy's successor.